karinakbataeva/karinakbataeva/README.md

 ### Beyond the screen

-Speak English, Hindi, and Russian.
+I Speak English, Hindi, and Russian.
 Always down to collaborate on something that needs both good design instincts and someone who can actually ship it.

 <p align="center">
   <sub>Open to opportunities · reach out via LinkedIn above</sub>